DylanAB1/dylanab1.github.io/docs/files/st/roblox/STLAUNCHER.md

 you can get these codes

-0 = successful close, 1 = No Close At all, -1 = unsuccessful close
+0 = successful close, 1 = Never Kicks Player And Was Printed To Developer Console or Printed in UI, -1 = unsuccessful close

 |Code|Description|errortype|appclose|
 |-|-|-|-|